saysimple/saysimple-plugin-devkit/README.md

 * pro-regular-svg-icons
 * pro-solid-svg-icons

-_Please register __all__ icons you use, even if your certain this icon is already imported there might be changes in the platform and than your plugin might be lost_
+_Please register __all__ icons you use, even if your certain this icon is already imported there might be changes in the platform and then your plugin might be lost_

 ## Assets
 If you're using assets you will have to place them inside the `assets` folder than you can make a reference like this